-The chemistry of carbon compounds: structure, nomenclature, reactions of alkanes, alkenes, alkynes, and some functional groups.
-Introduction to infrared and nuclear magnetic resonance spectroscopy.
+Examines the chemistry of carbon compounds: structure, stereochemistry, nomenclature, and reactions of alkanes, alkenes, alkynes, and some functional groups.
+Introduction to mass spectrometry, and infrared and nuclear magnetic resonance spectroscopy.
 Lecture and laboratory.

 CHM221 Organic Chemistry II

 Prerequisite: CHM 220.